anselem-okeke/tech-assesments/operations/system-engineer-db/ansible/README.md

 The task is not to identify everything that there is, but to show your understanding of Ansible and explain your throught process.

-The main playbook starts here
+--> The main process starts here with this [playbook](https://github.com/endresshauser-infoserve/tech-assesments/blob/main/operations/system-engineer-db/ansible/psql_create_user.yaml)